 Jesus did not arrive with checklists, but a simple calling: “follow me”.
-In the simplicity of relationship is everything about Christianity.
+This relationship, between us and Christ, is everything about Christianity.
 If you know Jesus, if you walk with Jesus (trying to be his hands and feet), then you are a Christian.
 We see this simple message in scripture — leaving their nets or even money on the table to follow Jesus.
 I have always liked how Kierkegaard puts it:

 Imagine a big, well-trained obedient hunting dog.
 He accompanies his master on a visit to a family where, as all too often in our time, there is a whole assembly of ill-behaved youths.
 Their eyes hardly light upon the hound before they begin to maltreat it in every kind of way.
 The hound, which was well-trained, as these youths were not, fixes his eye at once upon his master to ascertain from his expression what he expects him to do.
 And he understands the glance to mean that he is to put up with all the ill-treatment, accept it indeed as though it were sheer kindness conferred upon him.
 Thereupon the youths of course became still more rough, and finally they agreed that it must be a prodigiously stupid dog which puts up with everything.
 The dog meanwhile is concerned only about one thing, what the master’s glance commands him to do.
 And lo, that glance is suddenly altered; it signifies—and the hound understands it at once—use your strength.
 That instant with a single leap he has seized the biggest lout and thrown him to the ground—and now no one stops him, except the master’s glance, and the same instant he is as he was a moment before. — Just so with me.

-But we have a habit of over complicating the matter.
-We add rules and lists which we use to create insiders and outsiders.
+Our eyes on Jesus, following His will, is everything.
+We have a habit of complicating the matter.
+We add rules and lists.
+We use theses lists to create insiders and outsiders.
 But God is not concerned with our games of religion.
 Just as God is not concerned with any of the world’s games: from politics to business, from wealth to beauty.
-All or games seek status.

-Jesus has turned this upside down.
-Rather than finding those who have achieved, God seeks those who will let go of their own pursuits to become pawns in the hands of Love, who is God.
+Jesus has turned the world upside down.
+Rather than finding those who have achieved, God seeks all who will let go and follow Jesus.
+Or, as RS Thomas puts it, Jesus seeks those willing to become pawns in the hands of Love, who is God.

 Play by RS Thomas